icen1/CS132-power-set-program-and-command-line-editor/README.md

 This will create a file then read a file then list all the files in the current directory then insert line to a file and then exits the program.

+# Important note
+This code was added here to show my skill of using the C programming language and logical thinking.
+You are NOT allowed to copy this code for any coursework/graded material unless your direct teachers EXPLICITLY agree to it, if they do you will still have to reference it, if so refer to me as 'Zeyada I.' , and link the github page.